-In addition tax receivables balance as at 31 December 2014 includes VAT recoverable balance in the amount of RUB 38,127 thousand relating to electricity transmission services accrued applying tariffs of OJSC "FSK UES", which has not been yet submitted for recovery by management due to absence of signed primary documents between OJSC "FSK UES" and JSC "Chelyabinsk Zinc Plant".
-As at 31 December 2013 tax receivables balance included VAT recoverable balance in the amount of RUB 84,075 thousand relating to electricity transmission services accrued applying tariffs of OJSC "MRSK Ural", which has not been yet submitted for recovery by management due to absence of signed primary documents between OJSC "MRSK Ural" and JSC "Chelyabinsk Zinc Plant" (Note 27).
+In addition tax receivables balance as at 31 December 2015 includes VAT recoverable balance in the amount of RUB 132,753 thousand relating to electricity transmission services provided within the period of 1 May 2013 and 31 July 2014 accrued applying tariffs of OJSC "MRSK Ural", which has not been yet submitted for recovery by management due to continuing litigation proceedings between JSC "Chelyabinsk Zinc Plant" and OJSC "MRSK Ural" (Note 28).
+Based on the existing court practice and argumentation available, management believes that subsequent VAT refund is probable and recognizes an asset as at 31 December 2015.
+Apart from tax receivables balance as at 31 December 2014 included VAT recoverable balance in the amount of RUB 38,127 thousand relating to electricity transmission services accrued applying tariffs of OJSC "FSK UES", which had been recovered in 2015.

-As at 31 December 2014, total amount of provision for accounts receivable possible impairment amounted to RUB 4,284 thousand (31 December 2013: RUB 3,061 thousand), including impairment provision for trade receivables in amount of RUB 1,549 thousand (31 December 2013: RUB 1,681 thousand).
-The individually impaired receivables mainly relate to several customers that have indicated that they are not expecting to be able to pay their outstanding balances, mainly due to economic circumstances.
+As at 31 December 2015, total amount of provision for accounts receivable possible impairment amounted to RUB 11,876 thousand (31 December 2014: RUB 4,284 thousand), including impairment provision for trade receivables in the amount of RUB 4,034 thousand (31 December 2014: RUB 1,549 thousand).
+Individually impaired receivables mainly relate to several customers that have indicated that they are not expecting to be able to pay their outstanding balances, mainly due to economic circumstances.